 Valid question.
 The most simple answer is that you’ll run out of cash and starve to death.
 So don’t do that.

 Let’s say you made a ton of photography income this year but you don’t have many write-offs and you don’t want to be stuck paying a ton in taxes this tax season.
 What can you do?
 One simple solution is this: If you were planning on buying a new camera in January, maybe you can accelerate that purchase and buy it this week instead.
 That way you’ll have the deduction for this year instead of next year.

 Camera gear isn’t the only thing you’re able to write-off.
 Another example could be conferences!
-I’m teaching a business and tax class at Field Trip this year (shameless plug…) which is a one-week retreat for photographers and other creatives in February.
-Let’s say you were planning on going to Field Trip this year but weren’t planning on registering until January.
+Let’s say you were planning on going to a workshop this year but weren’t planning on registering until January.
 Again, just like the camera example above, instead of registering in January, make it a write-off for this year and register this week.
 Make sense?

 Write-offs only count in the year you spend the money.

 “What if I use a credit card to pay for something in December but don’t pay the credit card bill until January?
 Is it a write-off in December or January?”

 GREAT QUESTION.
 It’s a write-off in December because that’s the year you incurred the obligation to pay.

 What you can do this week